 They do like company whether it be human or another cat or dog, and even though they are a large cat, they can happily live in apartments as well as they can in family homes as long as they are provided with an enriching environment.
 If you are out for long periods, consider two cats.

 Do Maine Coon cats make good pets?

-The Maine Coon makes a great pet due to their easygoing and gentle nature.
+The Maine Coon makes a great pet due to its easygoing and gentle nature.